onlineforecast: An R package for adaptive and recursive forecasting: Introduction

-A wide range of existing software useful for time series forecasting is currently available -- all have their suitable applications \citep{chatfield2019analysis}.
-In the following an overview is given, where we stick to listing the most relevant \R packages, which are suited for online forecasting and are available on CRAN.
+A wide range of existing software useful for time series forecasting is currently available -- all have their suitable applications \citep{chatfield2019analysis,siebert2021systematic}.
+In the following an overview is given of the most relevant \Rprog packages for forecasting at the time of writing -- generally, the same functionalities are available in \Python packages.

 Exponential smoothing models are popular and simple methods for time series.
-In the exponential smoothing past observations are exponentially down weighted, thus older observations have less impact than newer.
+In the exponential smoothing past observations are exponentially weighted down, thus older observations have less impact than newer.
 The \textit{Holt-Winters} procedure, where three smoothing constants are used to describe the variation in time of the parameters, is one of the most famous exponential smoothing methods. \Citet{doi:10.1287/mnsc.6.3.324} extended the double exponential smoothing formulation by Holt to capture the seasonality.
 The \code{HoltWinters()} function from the \rpackage{stats}{https://stat.ethz.ch/R-manual/R-devel/library/stats/html/HoltWinters.html} package estimates parameters of the \textit{Holt-Winters} procedure.
-The \rpackage{fable}{http://fable.tidyverts.org/} package \citep{fable} provides a state space framework to create exponential smoothing models in the function \code{ETS()}.
+The \rpackage{fable}{http://fable.tidyverts.org/} package \citep{fable} provides a state-space framework to create exponential smoothing models in the function \code{ETS()}.
 The function is based on the exponential smoothing framework presented by \cite{hyndman2008forecasting}.
 The \rpackage{smooth}{https://cran.r-project.org/package=smooth} package also provides methods for exponential smoothing.